nlhogsten/nlhogsten/README.md

         \/_/ \/_/ \/_/\/_/   \/_/  \/_____/     \/_/\/_/ \/_____/ \/_____/ \/_____/   \/_/  \/_____/ \/_/ \/_/
 ```

-<h1>Nate Hogsten</h1>

-I’m a Full Stack Developer with expertise in building online marketplaces, GIS/mapping features, and user authentication systems.
+My name is Nate Hogsten and I’m a Full Stack Developer with expertise in building online marketplaces, GIS/mapping features, and user authentication systems.
 My focus lies at the intersection of frontend and backend development, where intuitive visual design meets practical functionality.

 - Founded Kaimuki Compost Collective, an e-commerce neighborhood composting platform.
 - Worked Department of Defense (DoD) and State level projects